WebexSamples/webex-bot-starter/README.md

 - [ ] Turn on your bot server with ```npm start```

-//Todo: Add accompanying blog post, easy explanation, Postman instructions, links to other resources and tutorial, Licecap Gifs, example of what the bot will do
+//Todo: Add accompanying blog post (easy explanation), Postman instructions, links to other resources and tutorial, Licecap Gifs, gif demonstration of what a working bot will do